kkinjall/JLibra/README.md

 ## Setup Instructions
 1. Clone the repository from A3-Cypress-Kamboj branch.
 2. Open the terminal within the project folder (Command Prompt preferred).
+You will have to open it inside the directory where you can see the README, server.js, package.json and similar config files.
 3. Run 'npm install' to install the dependencies.

 ## Running the Application